 If there were errors with the setup, click Next on the Configuration Summary dialog box to reopen the Data Store Configuration wizard so you can provide different information.
 See Troubleshoot ArcGIS Data Store for causes and resolutions to setup errors.

-You can install ArcGIS Data Store on another server and use the configuredatastore utility to add it to an existing data store.
+You can install ArcGIS Data Store on a second server and use the configuredatastore utility to add it to an existing data store as a standby machine.
 The utility is installed in <ArcGIS Data Store installation directory>/tools.

-- Open a Command Prompt using the Run As Administrator option on the additional server where you installed ArcGIS Data Store.
+- Open a Command Prompt using the Run As Administrator option on the second server where you installed ArcGIS Data Store.